-The City of Sacramento is bound by Yolo County and Solano County to the west; the City of Elk Grove to the south; and unincorporated Sacramento County to the north, east, and south.
-The project site is approximately 2.1 miles to the east of Interstate 5 (I-5) and 1.70 miles west of State Route 99 (SR-99).
+The County of Sacramento includes the cities of Sacramento, Elk Grove, Rancho Cordova, Folsom, Citrus Heights, Galt, and Isleton, and several populated unincorporated communities.
+It is bounded by Yolo County and Solano County to the west; San Joaquin County to the south; Placer County and Sutter County to the North; and El Dorado County to the east.
+The project site is approximately 0.6-mile to the east of State Route 99 (SR-99), 4 miles east of Interstate 5 (I-5), and 3.43 miles south of US Route 50 (US-50).
 Figure 1, Regional Location, Figure 2, Local Vicinity, and Figure 3, Aerial Photograph, show the project site in its regional and local contexts.